joshua-decoder/joshua-decoder.github.com/6.0/tutorial.md

 We will now create the baseline run, using a particular directory structure for experiments that will allow us to take advantage of scripts provided with Joshua for displaying the results of many related experiments.
-Because this can take quite some time to run, we are going to add a crippling
+Because this can take quite some time to run, we are going to reduce the model by quite a bit by
 restriction: Joshua will only use sentences in the training sets with ten or fewer words on either side (Spanish or English):